priyask-02/Smart-Document-Assistant/README.md

 https://smart-document-assistant-x9q2c5ww4lv9pqtqhuwmji.streamlit.app/

 🧩 How It Works
-- Upload documents → PDFs or DOCX are split into chunks.
+- Uploaded documents → PDFs or DOCX are split into chunks.
-- Chunks embedded using OpenAI embeddings
+- Chunks are embedded using OpenAI embeddings
-- Embeddings stored in Chroma vector store.
+- Embeddings are stored in Chroma vector store.
-- Ask a question → RAG pipeline retrieves relevant chunks
+- Asking a question → RAG pipeline retrieves relevant chunks
 - Answers displayed with sources in the Streamlit interface.

 🙋 My Contributions